lupyuen/lupyuen.github.io/src/nuttx.md

 _Does Rust provide a standard way to access the Hardware Functions on Microcontrollers?_

 Yes!
-The Embebded Rust Community has created a __Hardware Abstraction Layer (HAL)__ that supports all kinds of Microcontrollers...
+The Embedded Rust Community has created a __Hardware Abstraction Layer (HAL)__ that supports all kinds of Microcontrollers...

 -   [__Rust Embedded HAL__](https://docs.rs/embedded-hal)